sigsum/sigsum/log.md

 ## Introduction

-The aim of the Sigsum project is to provide key-usage transparency.
-A Sigsum log publishes signed checksums.
-Together with the other parties in the system, in particular, witnesses and monitors, this makes it difficult for an attacker to delete or hide log entries, without raising alarms.
+The aim of the Sigsum project is to provide a _simple building block_ with a _strong threat model_ that can be used for _key-usage transparency_.
+A sigsum log publishes signed checksums.
+Together with other parties in the system, in particular, witnesses and monitors, this makes it difficult for an attacker to delete or hide log entries, without raising alarms.

-### Threat model
+### Security goal and threat model

-The objective is that if an unauthorized signature is made, then the signature will either be refused by the verifier, or it will detected after the fact by a monitor that has interest in that key.
+The objective is that if an unauthorized signature is made, then the signature will either be refused by the (offline) verifier, or it will be detected after the fact by a monitor that has interest in that key.

 The threat model includes compromise of the submitter's signing key and distribution system, compromise of the log itself, and compromize of some (but not too many!) of the witnesses.
 In this setting, the attacker can sign a data item and produce a valid "proof of logging" that is accepted by the verifier.
-However, as long as sufficient number of the witnesses are not compromised, the unauthorized signature will be visible to monitors.
+However, as long as a sufficient number of the witnesses are not compromised, the unauthorized signature will be visible to monitors.